-We’ve all had friends that enjoy hearing us say mean things about others, but they will not laugh at a joke made at the expense of another, until they add the, “What an awful thing to say,” qualifier.
-The qualifier varies with the person, but the need a wonderful person adds to substantiate their characterization before laughing is a constant.
-On that note, it’s difficult for most individuals to say that they enjoy watching a video of an alligator tear a human apart, unless a qualifier is provided to those that don’t want to feel guilty doing so.
-“This video,” the after video qualifiers appear to be suggesting, “is nothing more than a study of the brutal realities of nature.”
+We’ve all had friends who enjoy hearing cruel jokes about friends and coworkers, but they refuse to laugh until they add a qualifier to relieve themselves of the guilt of finding the joke funny.
+“What an awful thing to say,” they say to distance themselves from the mean-spirited nature of the joke.
+On that note, it’s difficult for most individuals to admit that they enjoy watching an alligator tear a human apart, without some sort of qualifier that suggests that the video is nothing more than a tutorial on the brutal realities of nature.
 Neither party truly believes this.
-If some suggest that they do, it’s not the reason that we tune in.
-Viewers want to experience some schadenfreude by watching a fellow human suffer a wild animal attack, but we need to have a wink and a nod agreement with producers of such content, so they can feed into our primal need for violence with a qualifier that suggests that the viewer is not an awful person for enjoying it.
-If this isn’t the case, why do almost all of these victims appear to react in almost the exact same manner?
-It almost appears as though they’re reading from a script.
-If they’re not reading from a script, we can speculate, the producers don’t air the testimonials that do not provide the show the qualifiers that they need.
+We know we experience some schadenfreude watching fellow humans suffer, but we need to have a wink and a nod agreement with the producers of such content.
+This helps absolve us of our voyeuristic need for carnage with a qualifier that suggests that viewers are not awful for enjoying other people’s trauma.
+If this isn’t the case, why do almost all victims appear to react in such a formulaic manner, as if they’re reading from a script?
+If they’re not reading from a script, we can speculate, the producers don’t air the disgruntled, bitter testimonials that go off the proverbial script.

 If you enjoyed this piece, you might enjoy the other members of the seven strong: